McKynlee/cullen-express-intro/README.md

 //403 = forbidden
 //404 = not found
 //418 = "I'm a teapot" (April fool's joke by some dev)
-// 500 error always indicates prob on server
+// 500 error always indicates prob on server -- check terminal

 res.sendStatus(200);
 });